samer--/ccprism/README.md

-# ccprism
-Probabilistic programming in SWI Prolog using delimited continuations
+# ccprism: Probabilistic programming as a library using delimited control